Proclamation of the People's Republic of China: Historical background

 The Chinese Civil War was fought between the Kuomintang (KMT)-led Nationalist government of the ROC and the CCP lasting intermittently between 1927 and 1949.
 The war is generally divided into two phases with an interlude: from the August 1927 to 1937, the First United Front collapsed during the Northern Expedition, and the Nationalists controlled most of China.
 On November 7, 1931, the Chinese Soviet Republic (CSR) was declared by the CCP in Ruijin within Communist-controlled areas of China and the CSR government moved north to Yan'an during the Long March until the CSR's dissolution.
 From 1937 to 1945, hostilities were put on hold, and the Second United Front fought the Japanese invasion of China with eventual help from the World War II Allies.
 The civil war resumed with the Japanese defeat, and the CCP gained the upper hand in the final phase of the war from 1945 to 1949, generally referred to as the Chinese Communist Revolution.

+Mao initially suggested continuing the Republic of China under new leadership, but overseas Chinese entrepreneur-activist Tan Kah Kee strong objected to the use of the old name, urging a clean break with the former regime.
+After discussions, the committee agreed to Zhang Xiruo's suggestion of "People's Republic of China."

 Major combat in the Chinese Civil War ended in 1949 with the CCP in control of most of mainland China, and the Kuomintang retreating offshore, reducing its territory to only Taiwan (a former Japanese colony that was received in 1945), Hainan, and their surrounding islands.
 On 21 September 1949, CCP Chairman Mao Zedong announced the establishment of the People's Republic of China with a speech at the first plenary session of the Chinese People's Political Consultative Conference.
 This was followed by a mass celebration in Tiananmen Square on October 1, at which the proclamation was made publicly by Mao at the Tiananmen Gate, the date becoming the new country's first National Day.